 XL bully dog ban to begin on New Year’s Eve

-The ban due to start on December 31 comes after the breed was involved in a series of dog attacks.
+New rules are being introduced from December 31 after the breed was involved in a series of dog attacks.

 American XL bully dogs will be banned from the end of the year, the Government has confirmed.

-New rules due to come into force on December 31 will make it illegal to breed, sell, advertise, exchange, gift, rehome, abandon or allow XL bully dogs to go stray in England and Wales.
+New rules due to come into force on December 31 will make it illegal to breed, sell, advertise, exchange, rehome, abandon or allow XL bully dogs to stray in England and Wales.

 From New Year’s Eve, owners will also be required to muzzle the dogs under a law change laid in Parliament.